boolnetwork/mining-scripts/README.md

 ![boolscan-unlisted](./images/boolscan-unlisted.jpg)

-Please note that all subsequent actions will require Metamask signature.
+**All subsequent actions will require Metamask signature.
+Please verify that the connected account in Metamask matches the `identity` account in your `keyring.toml` file to ensure consistency.**

 #### Creating Provider